 Developing Reports from Hierarchical Data Sources

+Hierarchical data sources can only be used to create page reports.
 When you use hierarchical data sources to create reports, you need to be aware of its limitations and unique features.
-For example, reports created from an HDS are automatically grouped, and you cannot directly use an HDS to create charts and crosstabs.
-That is to say, if you want to create a chart or crosstab from an HDS, you need to put it in a banded object created on the HDS, and make the chart/crosstab inherit the dataset of the banded object.
+For example, reports created from an HDS are automatically grouped, and an HDS cannot be directly used to create charts and crosstabs.
+That is to say, if you want to create a chart or crosstab from an HDS, you will need to put it in a banded object, which is created on the HDS, and make the chart/crosstab inherit the dataset of the banded object.

 - Example 1: Developing a Report from an HDS with Dynamic XML URI